MatthewYong/recipes-connected/TESTS.md

 2. Verified that this will open the target page

 #### Access each Element on the Navigation menu
-1. On any page click on one of the element in the navigation menu
+1. On any page click on one of the elements in the navigation menu
 2. Verified that this will open the target page
 3. Repeated step 1 and 2 for remaining elements

 #### Access each Element on the Footer
-1. On any page click on one of the social media icon in the footer
+1. On any page click on one of the social media icons in the footer
 2. Verified that this will open the target page
 3. Repeated step 1 and 2 for remaining icons